 The B.A. in Interactive Media program provides students with the opportunity to informally focus in areas like games, new media art and physical computing, and digital cultural studies.
 Specifically, students will be studying topics like web design, narrative and new media, physical computing, data science, writing for new media, video storytelling, media management and social network analysis.

 The Rochester Institute of Technology is a private research university with campuses across the world.
 The university is the home to the School of Interactive Games and Media.
 This school contains several laboratories, research centers, outreach opportunities and gaming events for undergraduates and graduate students.

 Minor in Game Design and Development

 The minor in game design and development is a 15-credit program consisting of five interactive game and media classes.
-Before students can declare a minor, they need to take several pre-requisite courses in physics, mathematics, web programming and computer programming.
-After completing all pre-requisite credits, students must take four required courses in the minor.
-The required classes include 2D animation, programming for new media, intermediate programming for new media and fundamentals of game design and development.
-Students have three options for the fifth class in the minor.
-The three classes include intermediate game design and development, programming for digital media and 3D animation.
+Before students can declare a minor, they need to take several prerequisite courses in physics, mathematics, web programming and computer programming.
+After completing all prerequisite credits, students must take five courses in the minor: game design and development I and II, data structures and algorithms for games and simulation I and II, and interactive media development.

 Bachelor of Science in Game Design and Development